 Sign up to receive monthly e-mail updates on recent papers from the IBM Institute for Business Value.

-IBM hits top spot in thought leadership rankings
+IBM retains top spot in thought leadership rankings during 2014

 “By understanding weak signals and early indicators of industry transformation, we help our clients to be ahead of the pack.”